MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoiceApplicationInstance.md

 The `Set-CsOnlineVoiceApplicationInstance` modifies an application instance in Azure Active Directory.

 **Note**: This cmdlet will be deprecated.
 Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) and
-[Remove-CsPhoneNumberAssignment](/powershell/module/teams/remove-csphonenumberassignment)cmdlet insteads.
+[Remove-CsPhoneNumberAssignment](/powershell/module/teams/remove-csphonenumberassignment)cmdlet instead.
 The new cmdlets are currently not supported for customers/tenants that are or have been enabled for Regionally Hosted Meetings for Skype for Business Online.
 These customers should continue to use Set-CsOnlineVoiceApplicationInstance.